Senior Recital Proposals

 If the student has other burdensome duties (such as an overabundance of extracurricular activities) that might prevent the successful execution of the recital, the recital application may be provisionally approved or not approved outright by the music faculty.

-If provisional approval is granted, the student’s application will be reconsidered by the faculty in the fall semester, and the student may be required to give a jury of a sample of selections from the recital to a group of the faculty.
+If provisional approval is granted, the student’s application will be reconsidered by the faculty in the fall semester, and the student will be required to give a jury of a sample of selections from the recital to a group of the faculty.
 The chair of the department will guide students in this situation.

 Any outstanding academic failures must have been resolved or be in the process of being resolved at the time of application for a music recital.
 If an academic failure arises after the recital has been approved, the department will confer with the major advisor, private instructor, and dean of studies to determine whether or not the recital may go forward.

 **Faculty will review completed recital proposals in the order they were submitted.
-Recital dates will then be offered on first-come, first-served basis, based on the order in which they were approved.
+Recital dates will then be offered on a first-come, first-served basis, based on the order in which they were approved.

 The written proposal will be uploaded to the google form for senior recital proposals.

 A listing of the repertoire/composers to be performed.
 This repertoire list should be as complete as possible.
 The repertoire MUST be approved by your private teacher before submitting your proposal.
 If you are requesting any additional musicians or the use of instruments other than piano, please include this in your written proposal.

 A short essay that describes how the senior recital fits in with your academic work at Vassar.
 (One page maximum.)